I'm a computer professional with an interest in trees and landscaping.

-The Bradford Pear does not seem to a problem economically nor is it a noxious plant.
+The Bradford pear does not seem to be a problem economically, nor is it a noxious plant.
 However, the tree grows quickly and can create a very thick grove that out-competes other plant species.
-For this the Bradford Pear is know as invasive on the East and Midwest regions of the United States.
+For this, the Bradford pear is considered invasive in the East and Midwest regions of the United States.

-Other criticisms of the tree is that the crotch of the tree has many upright branching that help create the distinctive shape.
-This growth patters makes the tree weak at the crotch.
-Another criticism is that the although the flowers are beautiful, the fragrance is not overall very appealing and sometimes described as a fishy smell.
+Another criticism of the tree is that the crotch of the tree has many upright branchings that help create its distinctive shape.
+This growth pattern makes the tree weak at the crotch.
+Also, although the flowers are beautiful, their fragrance is not very appealing and sometimes described as a fishy smell.